 Wrongful termination laws exist to protect employees from being fired without just cause, but it is important to understand how “at-will” employment laws affect these situations.
-Wrongful termination laws help employees determine whether or not a firing or termination was proper and helps them seek legal recourse with a California wrongful termination attorney if it was not.
+Wrongful termination laws help employees determine whether or not a firing or termination was proper and helps them seek legal recourse with a Los Angeles wrongful termination attorney if it was not.

 What Is “At-Will” Employment?